mcneel/rhino3dm/docs/publishing.md

 ### Node.js

+`rhino3dm.js` is published to npm automatically by the `workflow_release` workflow.

-1. Ensure the docs/javascript/RHINO3DM.JS.md is updated and committed to reflect the latest changes (version numbers, etc)
+1. Ensure `docs/javascript/RHINO3DM.JS.md` is updated and committed to reflect the latest changes (version numbers, etc).
-2. Run a `workflow_release` workflow from the rhino3dm repository Actions: https://github.com/mcneel/rhino3dm/actions/workflows/workflow_release.yml.
-This will build all of the rhino3dm versions, including the js version.
+2. Go to the `workflow_release` workflow in the rhino3dm repository Actions: https://github.com/mcneel/rhino3dm/actions/workflows/workflow_release.yml.
-3. Download and extract the `rhino3dm.js` artifact.
-4. cd into the directory you've just extracted
-5. From inside this directory, run `npm publish` (see note 2).
-You might need to run `npm login` prior to publishing.
+3. Click **Run workflow** and check the **Publish rhino3dm.js to npm** box.
+For a pre-release (e.g. `8.x-beta`), also set the **npm dist-tag** field to `next` (see note 2); leave it as `latest` for a normal release.
+Run the workflow.
+4. The `publish_npm` job waits for the JS build and its tests to pass, then downloads the assembled `rhino3dm.js` artifact and runs `npm publish` for you.
+No manual download, extract, or `npm login` is required.

+Leaving the box unchecked builds the `rhino3dm.js` artifact without publishing — use that to test a release before pushing it to npm.

 See https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages for more info.

+#### Requirements

+Publishing uses [npm Trusted Publishing (OIDC)](https://docs.npmjs.com/trusted-publishers), so no npm token or stored secret is needed.
+This must be configured once on npm:

+1. Sign in as a member of the `mcneel` npm team with publish rights to the [rhino3dm package](https://www.npmjs.com/package/rhino3dm).
+2. On the package's **Settings → Trusted Publisher** page, add a GitHub Actions publisher:
+   - Organization/user: `mcneel`
+   - Repository: `rhino3dm`
+   - Workflow filename: `workflow_release.yml`

+Once registered, every run with the checkbox enabled publishes without further credentials.

 #### Notes:
 1. After creating a user on npm.org, ask Will to add you to the mcneel team!
-2. If publishing a pre-release, e.g. `0.4.0-beta`, use `npm publish --tag next` ([source](https://medium.com/@mbostock/prereleases-and-npm-e778fc5e2420))
+2. If publishing a pre-release, e.g. `0.4.0-beta`, set the **npm dist-tag** input to `next` so it does not become the default `latest` install ([source](https://medium.com/@mbostock/prereleases-and-npm-e778fc5e2420)).

+#### Manual fallback (npm publish)

+If trusted publishing is unavailable, you can still publish by hand:

+1. Ensure `docs/javascript/RHINO3DM.JS.md` is updated and committed to reflect the latest changes (version numbers, etc).
+2. Run a `workflow_release` workflow (the npm checkbox can be left unchecked).
+This builds the `rhino3dm.js` artifact.
+3. Download and extract the `rhino3dm.js` artifact.
+4. `cd` into the directory you've just extracted.
+5. From inside this directory, run `npm publish` (for a pre-release, `npm publish --tag next` — see note 2).
+You might need to run `npm login` prior to publishing.

 ## dotnet

+The `Rhino3dm` .NET package is published to NuGet.org automatically by the `workflow_release` workflow.

+1. Go to the `workflow_release` workflow in the rhino3dm repository Actions: https://github.com/mcneel/rhino3dm/actions/workflows/workflow_release.yml.
+2. Click **Run workflow**, check the **Publish Rhino3dm .NET package to NuGet.org** box, and run it.
+3. The `publish_nuget` job waits for the `pack_dotnet` build and the `test_dotnet` tests to pass, then downloads the `rhino3dm.net nupkg` artifact and pushes the `Rhino3dm.*.nupkg` to NuGet.org.
+No manual download, unzip, or `dotnet nuget push` is required.
+4. The newly created package will take a few minutes to validate on NuGet.org.
+You can check the status at the Rhino3dm page: https://www.nuget.org/packages/Rhino3dm/

+Leaving the box unchecked builds the nupkg artifact without publishing — use that to test a release before pushing it to NuGet.

+#### Requirements

+Publishing uses [NuGet Trusted Publishing (OIDC)](https://learn.microsoft.com/en-us/nuget/nuget-org/trusted-publishing), so no long-lived API key is stored.
+The workflow exchanges a GitHub OIDC token for a short-lived (1-hour) key at run time via the `NuGet/login` action.
+Configure this once:

+1. Sign in to nuget.org as an owner of the [Rhino3dm package](https://www.nuget.org/packages/Rhino3dm/), then open your username menu → **Trusted Publishing** and add a policy:
+   - Repository Owner: `mcneel`
+   - Repository: `rhino3dm`
+   - Workflow File: `workflow_release.yml`
+   - Environment: leave blank
+2. Add a GitHub Actions repository **variable** (Settings → Secrets and variables → Actions → **Variables** tab) named **`NUGET_USER`** set to your nuget.org **profile name** (not your email).
+It's a plain variable rather than a secret because the profile name is public.
+The `NuGet/login` action uses it to request the temporary key.

+Once the policy is registered and the secret is set, every run with the checkbox enabled publishes without further credentials.

+See https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package#publish-with-dotnet-nuget-push for more info.

+#### Manual fallback (dotnet nuget push)

+If trusted publishing is unavailable, you can still publish by hand with a long-lived API key:

-1. Run a `workflow_release` workflow from the rhino3dm repository Actions: https://github.com/mcneel/rhino3dm/actions/workflows/workflow_release.yml.
-This will build all of the rhino3dm versions, including a nupkg for rhino3m dotnet for linux, macos, and windows.
+1. Run a `workflow_release` workflow (the nuget checkbox can be left unchecked).
+This builds the nupkg for linux, macos, and windows.
-2. Download the `rhino3dm.net nupkg` artifact generated from running the `workflow_release` workflow.
+2. Download the `rhino3dm.net nupkg` artifact.
 This will result in a `rhino3dm.net nupkg.zip` downloaded to your computer.
 3. Unzip the `rhino3dm.net nupkg.zip` file.
 This will result in a new folder named `rhino3dm.net nupkg` that will contain a `Rhino3dm.*.*.*.nupkg` numbered according to the current version.
 4. Open a terminal and direct it to the `rhino3dm.net nupkg` folder created from unzipping the file in step 3.
 5. Push the package to NuGet with `dotnet nuget push...`, replacing the wildcards with the version number, and entering your API Key from NuGet.org (see note 1).

 ```bash
 dotnet nuget push Rhino3dm.*.*.*.nupkg -k <APIKEY> -s https://api.nuget.org/v3/index.json
 ```

 6. If all went well you should see something similar in the terminal:

 ```
 Pushing Rhino3dm.7.7.0.nupkg to 'https://www.nuget.org/api/v2/package'...